-Please find a course schedule below.
+Please find a schedule below with our upcoming courses.
 These are elective courses of the Executive Master in Corporate Communication, but they are also open to professionals who want to attend on a stand-alone basis without enrolling in the master programme.

 The four-day Winter Course in Corporate Communication is an excellent opportunity to deepen and expand your knowledge of corporate communication.
 You will acquire an in-depth view of the latest developments, insights and tools in the field of corporate communication, delivered by world-renowned faculty and visiting business practitioners.